drmmarsunited/rackspacecloud_powershell/README.md

-<b>This is NOT a Rackspace sponsored project.
-I am a Solutions Engineer with Rackspace and am writing this script as a personal project and eventual contribution into OpenStack.</b>
+<b>This is NOT a fully Rackspace sponsored project.
+I am a Sales Engineer with Rackspace and am writing this module as a personal project and eventual contribution into OpenStack.</b>